-Our Gokyo Lake Trek is an extraordinary hike on a rugged trail that allows you to explore unbelievable Everest alpine sceneries.
+Gokyo Lake Trek is an extraordinary hike on a rugged trail that allows you to explore unbelievable Everest alpine sceneries.
 Because the trek does not include a visit to Everest Base Camp, it is a little more peaceful.
 The Gokyo Lake Trek begins from Lukla, which is considered the gateway to Everest region trekking.
-The trail passes through Phakding, Namche Bazaar and continues to the Gokyo Valley and Gokyo Lakes.
-The emerald green lakes along the route to Ngozumpa Glacier are truly unique.
+The trail passes through Phakding, and Namche Bazaar, and continues to the Gokyo Valley and Gokyo Lakes.
+The emerald-green lakes along the route to Ngozumpa Glacier are truly unique.
 Ngozumpa Glacier is the longest glacier in Nepal.

 Throughout the trek, you will be able to see the Tibetan Buddhist lifestyle of the local people.
 Buddhist monasteries, Chhortens, and Sherpa culture, and traditions are visible along the trek.
 The views when you arrive in Gokyo Valley show the massive snowy peaks of the Everest Region, including some of the world-renowned 8000-meter peaks.
 The hike up to the Gokyo Ri (5360m) offers an even more stunning panorama of the Everest Himalayan range and a breathtaking sunrise view.
 The picturesque view when you arrive at Gokyo Ri is one that will stick with you forever.
 Mt.
 Everest, Lhotse, Makalu, Cho Oyu, and the surrounding peaks can be seen.
 Finally, the trail descends all the way down to Lukla and we will fly back to Kathmandu.